 The Helix and Casper have many similarities.
-Both utilize a hybrid design with a layer of latex on top.
-This helps give both mattresses great bounce, great responsiveness, and great cooling.
+Both utilize a combination foam design with a latex / latex-like top layer.
+This helps give both mattresses great bounce, great responsiveness, and good cooling.
 Additionally, they both have a sleek modern aesthetic that looks good in any bedroom.
 However, after sleep testing both mattresses I felt that the Helix was an overall better mattress in my opinion.

-The biggest difference between Casper and Helix is simply the level of customization + the thicker level of comfort layers.
+The biggest difference between Casper and Helix is simply the level of customization + the thicker level of comfort / transition layers.
 Being able to customize the Helix makes it a good option for the vast majority of sleepers.
-Furthermore, most Helix mattresses are going to have 5.5″ of comfort layer latex / polyfoam / microcoils (vs. Casper’s 3″ comfort layer).
-This is a tremendous, as it helps to provide more even and balanced support and comfort for sleepers of varying sizes, weights, and body types.
+Furthermore, most Helix mattresses are going to have 6.4″ of comfort / transitional support layers vs. Casper’s 4.5″ comfort / transitional support layers.
+This difference in the comfort / transitional material thickness results in better overall comfort, support, and deep compression support (especially important for heavier sleepers), in my opinion.

 I would recommend the Helix mattress to sleepers who fall in the following categories:

 - You want a mattress custom fit for your needs and desires – 100% customizable.
 The ability to design a mattress that’s built around your preferences is great.
-Only adding to the package, a Queen Helix costs $900 compared to the $4,000-$10,000 price point that most other custom mattresses run.
+Only adding to the package, a Queen Helix costs $900.
+This is a fraction of what most customizable mattresses cost.

 - You want cooling + foam – Helix makes it a point to ensure their foams sleep cool.
 After your mattress assessment they will know exactly how to structure the foams to avoid heat retention based on your specific needs.